The Supplementary School Film Club

-The Supplementary School Film Club will meet four times this spring/summer at NOGOODS and will run a film program that raises questions and thoughts on what bell hooks describes as our hetro-patriatchal, white supremacist, capitalist, imperialist, ableist, transphobic society.
+The Supplementary School Film Club is a film program that raises questions and thoughts on what bell hooks describes as our hetro-patriatchal, white supremacist, capitalist, imperialist, ableist, transphobic society.

 Screenings: